 Sweden is also included in the Climate Change Performance Index (CCPI), which shows the 60 countries responsible for more than 90% of the world's energy-related CO2 emissions.
 The authors of the report note a reduction in emissions of harmful substances per capita.
 However, there are fluctuations in emissions from the agricultural sector, and the country’s renewable energy target is still not sufficient.

-Nevertheless, the country has a relatively high Environmental Performance Index (EPI) 2020 rating, which focuses primarily on assessing the environmental performance of national governments.
-In this rating Sweden is 5th out of 180 member countries, behind France, Switzerland and Denmark.
+In relation to forest area as a percentage of total land area, Sweden is 21st in the world.
+However, there is a negative trend in forest area change, and here the country is only 179th.
+Nevertheless, the country has a relatively high Environmental Performance Index (EPI) 2024 rating, which focuses primarily on assessing the environmental performance of national governments.
+In this rating Sweden is 6th out of 180 member countries, behind France, Switzerland and Denmark.

 At the end of the review it is also worth noting that, according to the Ecological Footprint Atlas, Sweden is among the environmental creditors.